Skip to content

 9. Enter your admin credentials and click Finish.

-From here, your computer will reboot and the BIOS updates will run just like it does when using the OEM updater tool.
+From here, your computer reboots and the BIOS updates run just like when using the OEM updater tool.
 Again, do not turn off the device or unplug the power until the process is completed.

-When should you update the BIOS on user devices?
+When should you update BIOS on Windows devices?

 More of a visual learner?
 Check out our video walkthrough on how you can update BIOS in Windows devices.